tylercraft/notionography/README.md

 1. Go to [Notion Integrations](https://www.notion.so/my-integrations)
 2. Click "New integration"
-3. Give it a name (e.g., "Notiography")
+3. Give it a name (e.g., "Notionography")
 4. Copy the "Internal Integration Token"

 #### Mapbox Access Token